On the G\"ollnitz-Gordon-Andrews identities via commutative algebra: Introduction

-where $\ell=r-i+1$. \end{theorem} The case $J=0$ in Theorem \ref{Thm2} gives the G\"ollnitz-Gordon-Andrews identities; hence Theorem \ref{Thm1} is a direct corollary of Theorem \ref{Thm2}.
-Note that $E_{r,i,0}(n)=D_{r,i}(n)$.
-For $J\geq 1$, however, no direct partition-theoretic interpretation of $\mathcal{C}_{(r-1)J+\ell}(q)$ is currently known, in contrast to the case $J=0$, where $\mathcal{C}_{\ell}(q)$ is the generating function of the partition function $C_{r,i}(n)$.
-The aim of this article is to provide a proof of the G\"ollnitz-Gordon-Andrews identities using methods from commutative algebra.
-In fact, we establish the more general identities \eqref{ll1}.
-Our approach is inspired by a method recently employed by Afsharijoo \cite{Afsharijoo_2021}.
-Specifically, we study the identities in Theorem \ref{Thm2} by developing a relation between partitions and the Hilbert-Poincar\'e series of suitably constructed graded algebras.
+The main objective of this article is to provide a proof of the $J$-generalization of the G\"ollnitz-Gordon-Andrews identities using methods from commutative algebra.
+Our approach is inspired by the methods of Afsharijoo~\cite{Afsharijoo_2021} and Bruschek \emph{et al.}~\cite{Mourtada}.
+In particular, we analyze the identities in Theorem~\ref{Thm2} by establishing a connection between their partition-theoretic interpretations and the Hilbert-Poincar\'e series of suitably constructed graded algebras.
+This perspective yields the first commutative algebra framework for these identities.